datacarpentry/rr-organization1/organization-01-instr-notes.md

 file names, file organization, and file content and what these can tell us about a project.

 Point the students to the slides for reference, as well as the two example projects, in the *Resources* section.
 Have them work in pairs to set up a new project in a way that facilitates reproducibility.
+Let the students come up with the project themselves, rather than providing sample ecology / genomics / social science / etc projects.

 Put the Exercise and Questions on the screen.